purelb/purelb/content/how_it_works/overview/_index.md

  * **Allocator.**  The allocator watches the service API for LoadBalancer service and replies with an IP address

- * **LBnode.**  The LBNode runs on all nodes that packets for exposes services can transit, it watches service changes and configures networking behavior
+ * **LBnodeagent.**  The lbnodeagent runs on all nodes that packets for exposes services can transit, it watches service changes and configures networking behavior

  * **KubeProxy.** Important, put not part of PureLB is KubeProxy.
 KubeProxy is also watching service changes and adds those the same addresses used by LBNode to configure communication within the cluster.